mnemesong/urals-fnjs-core/README.md

-export * as app from "./app-dsl" export * as declar from "./declar-dsl" export * as template from "./template"
+export * as app from "./app-dsl" export * as declar from "./declar-dsl" export * as template from "./template" export * as idGen from "./id-gen" export * as record from "./record"
 ```

 ### .template sub-package API